 There shall be one prize awarded in each of two categories:

-- Legal Service Category: the prize shall recognize a legal brief, legal amicus brief or legal defense anywhere internationally that has advanced or strengthened global understanding of and international norms of Freedom of Expression and Information.
+- Legal Service Category: the prize shall recognize a legal brief, legal amicus brief or legal defense presented anywhere in the world that has advanced or strengthened a global understanding and international norms of Freedom of Expression and Information.
 Preference shall be given to services rendered in the last 12 months, although older services may also be considered.

 In the Legal Ruling Category, the prize shall consist of a certificate conferred upon the judge or the court, as deemed appropriate by Columbia Global Freedom of Expression.